 Effects of residence/domicile: residence etc: losses

-Losses which accrue on disposals of assets are normally computed in the same way as gains would be, and a loss is generally an allowable loss if a gain accruing in the same circumstances would be a chargeable gain, TCGA92/S16(1) and TCGA92/S16(2).
+Losses which accrue on disposals of assets are normally computed in the same way as gains would be, and a loss is generally an allowable loss if a gain accruing in the same circumstances would be a chargeable gain, TCGA92/S16(1) and TCGA92/S16(2), and, where necessary, notice of the loss is given, TCGA92/S16(2A).

 For the years up to and including 2012-13 a loss accruing to a person in a year of assessment during no part of which they are resident or ordinarily resident in the United Kingdom is not an allowable loss unless the loss arises in connection with a branch or agency or permanent establishment in the UK, see CG13550 and CG57312, or unless the temporary non-residence rules apply so that it is deemed to accrue in the year (or period) of return to the UK, see CG26100+.

-This symmetry between chargeable gains and allowable losses is subject to special rules which may apply to losses which accrue to non-UK domiciled individuals (see below) and to TCGA92/S16A which disallows losses resulting from arrangements intended to secure a tax advantage but has no effect on gains.
+Further specific rules apply to losses which accrue to non-UK domiciled individuals (see below) and to TCGA92/S16A which disallows losses resulting from arrangements intended to secure a tax advantage but has no effect on gains.